D18x/PDF-DynamicFormFields/README.md

 **PS:** data.csv file must have the columns in the same order as the index of the fields in template file.

 **NOTE:** The order of the fields that appears on the *.pdf file is not relevant.

+**TIP**: Using the Acrobat Reader Pro, it's necessary to add the field & SAVE.
+Then edit the fields Index & SAVE.